Do I need a root canal?

 One of the most notorious of these is, of course, pain.
 The pain caused by an infection inside the tooth is obvious and insistent.
 Some patients describe this pain as “electric” in nature.
 If you are in pain, please call our office right away so that we can get you in for an emergency appointment.

 While pain is common, you can still have a problem that requires root canal therapy and not experience pain.
-Some of the other signs include:

 - Sensitivity in the tooth

 - Darkening of the tooth

 Sometimes there aren’t any external symptoms, but the problem is identified at a routine visit during x-rays.
 This is one of the reasons why keeping up with regular examinations is so important.
 Catching problems early can help you avoid pain.